HmzhDubh/YOLO_Detection/README.md

 > Edit the data.yaml File as suitable for your project

 ##  Train
-* install ultralytics `pip install ultralytics`
+* Install ultralytics `pip install ultralytics`
 And import it in your project
-* specify Your model either pretrained or a new one `yolov8n.py`
+* Specify Your model either pretrained or a new one `yolov8n.py`
-* call train to the model and specify data and number of epochs `data="data.yaml, epochs=10`
+* Call train to the model and specify data and number of epochs `data="data.yaml, epochs=10`

 ## Detect Images
 To use your model to detect and predict new images do the following